menno/cloudfront_asset_host/README.markdown

 ### Other plugins
 When using in combination with SASS and/or asset_packager it is recommended to generate the css-files and package your assets before uploading them to Cloudfront.
 For example, call     `Sass::Plugin.update_stylesheets` and `Synthesis::AssetPackage.build_all` first.

+## Contributing

+Feel free to fork the project and send pull-requests.

+## Known Limitations

+ - Does not delete old assets

 ## Compatibility